Offshore Code Comparison

 Figure 1 Inputs for code comparison analyses

 One way to identify inaccuracies and errors in new computer models and simulations is to compare their outputs under a wide range of conditions.
-To compare the codes used to design support structures for offshore wind turbines, the Offshore Code Comparison Collaboration (OC3) began in 2004, within IEA Wind Task 23 Offshore Wind Technology and Deployment (see reports (link to Task 23 web site).
+To compare the codes used to design support structures for offshore wind turbines, the Offshore Code Comparison Collaboration (OC3) began in 2004, within Subtask 2 of the IEA Wind Task 23 Offshore Wind Technology and Deployment (see reports).
 Experts from eighteen organizations in ten countries made code-to-code comparisons to improve the codes’ predictive capability for offshore wind energy structural loads.
 By 2009, the collaboration completed four work packages or phases, all built on a common 5-MW reference wind turbine model developed in previous work by the National Renewable Energy Laboratory in the United States.

 • In Phase I, a monopile with a rigid foundation in 20 m of water was analyzed.